What is a humerus fracture?

 Of all humerus fractures, only ten percent cause substantial bone displacement.
 This means that most humerus fractures can be treated non-surgically by immobilizing and stabilizing them.
-Of the humerus fractures that do need surgery, many are closer to the elbow (toward the humerus’ distal end).
+Of the ones that do need surgery, many are closer to the elbow (toward the humerus’ distal end).

-The bone of the upper arm articulates with the shoulder blade at its proximal end and with the radius and ulna (forearm bones) at its distal end.
+The bone of the upper arm connects to the shoulder blade at its proximal end and with the radius and ulna at its distal end.
 It consists of the following:

 - The humerus (the upper arm bone; it is a very strong bone)